Key Takeaways:

 Under the Indian Copyright Act, specifically Section 13 of Chapter III, the following categories of works are provided with protection:

-1. Literary works: This includes written works such as books, novels, poems, articles, and computer programs expressed in writing.
+1. Literary works: This literary property includes written works such as books, novels, poems, articles, and computer programs expressed in writing.

-2. Musical works: Compositions of music, including both instrumental and vocal arrangements, fall under this category.
+2. Musical works: Compositions of musical recordings, including both instrumental and vocal arrangements, fall under this category.

 3. Dramatic works: Plays, scripts, dialogues, and other theatrical performances are protected as dramatic works.